 What advice would you give to any aspiring engineers out there who are planning their first career steps?

-My advice to anyone who is wanting to become an aircraft engineer is to go for it!
+My advice to anyone who looking for aircraft maintenance engineer jobs is to go for it!
 Apply for the apprenticeships which are available out there.
 TUI have been fantastic and have supported me from the get go.
 They offer a great apprenticeship program whilst also allowing you to gain the practical experience which you need.